 I am a recent graduate of the University of Rochester in upstate New York, with degrees in English Literature and French.
 I have experience tutoring students of all ages, from those who have just finished kindergarten all the way up to college students.
 I tutor in English (including reading for both younger and older students, essay prep including college essays, and editing), French of all levels, and test prep including SAT, PSAT, and AP tests in English and French.
 I believe that individualized teaching is most effective, and work to find methods that work best for each individual student.
 Some of my most rewarding teaching experiences have been young students learning to read, but also love to see a student who goes from struggling to success on their standardized tests.
 I believe that an education is one of the most influential things a person can possess, and am passionate about helping students succeed academically and helping them overcome frustration they may feel to begin to enjoy their education, too.
 Beyond academics, I passionately love to read, cook, and do yoga, which takes up much of my free time.

-University of Rochester - BA, English Literature, French
+Undergraduate Degree: University of Rochester - Bachelor in Arts, English Literature, French

 SAT Verbal: 760